Pets Need Wholesome Food Also

 Lions like their meat — they focus on the meat.
 In fact, a lion can eat so much meat after catching a zebra that the lion literally cannot move.
 Their stomachs are so big and plump that they can't even get up even if they wanted to.
 Yet, for all of the food they have eaten, the bones remain.

-With cats, as an example, they will eat the bones of the mouse they were to catch because it's a relatively small prey.
+With cats, as an example, if they catch a mouse then they will eat the bones because it's a relatively small prey.
 On the other hand, if a cat were to catch a rabbit, the cat would eat the meat and leave the bones.

 Whether or not carnivores eat the bones, in my observations, all depends on the size of the prey in comparison to the size of the carnivore.

-Bones, therefore, in my opinion are not a crucial part of our pet's diet.
+Bones, therefore, in my opinion are not only part of the calcium solution and not the total answer.
 In some situations our pets would naturally eat bones, in others they would not.
-Either way, blood, not bones are the natural source of calcium for our pets.
+Either way, calcium naturally comes from multiple sources that include blood and other sources.

-We use ground egg shells as a substitute for the missing blood.
+I use ground egg shells as a substitute for the missing blood and other missing sources of calcium that carnivores naturally get in the wild.
 It's not ideal, it's not perfect, but it gets the job done.

 Bones: A Mineral Supplement

-Ultimately, if you feed bones as a calcium supplement, your pets will suffer from calcium deficient related issues such as kidney problems.
+In my experience, if you feed bones as a singular source of calcium supplement, then chances are your pets will potentially suffer from some calcium deficient related issues.

-While bones should not be considered a calcium supplement, bones do provide minerals.
-Thus feeding bones is or can be beneficial in terms of providing our pets with some valuable nutrients.
+While in my opinion bones should not be considered a calcium supplement, bones do provide minerals.
+Thus feeding bones is or can be beneficial in terms of providing our pets with some valuable minerals.

 Many people feed chicken backs, chicken legs along with other types of bones.
-Personally, I prefer to feed chicken necks.
+Personally, I prefer to feed chicken necks or backs.
 They are easily crushed and broken down.
 This in turn reduces any sort of complication from eating or feeding bones.

 The reality is that bones are usually days or weeks old before we buy them.
 As a result, they are usually dehydrated making them harder.
-This can lead to potential problems.
+This can lead to potential problems although I have not encountered or experience any problems due to this.

-Now don't get me wrong — I've fed chicken necks, thighs, etc all before.
+I've seen dogs and cats eat all sorts of bones — from cooked bones to raw bones and everything in between.
 I've seen cats and dogs eat them with no problems at all.
-But I personally still prefer to feed chicken necks to reduce any risk.
+But I personally still prefer to feed chicken necks or backs to reduce any risk.

 Some people are more fanatical and insist that you need to feed other types of bones.
-But for me, I worry less about this sort of talk and instead prefer the relatively safety of chicken necks.
+But for me, I worry less about this sort of talk and instead prefer the relatively safety of chicken necks or backs.

 I don't feed chicken necks every day — perhaps once or twice a week — similar to how, in nature, our pets would not be eating bones every day.